As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Why save your own seeds?
 Three good reasons:

-- You can produce more of your favorite varieties rather than having to buy them again.
+You can produce more of your favorite seed varieties rather than having to buy them again.
 Every seed variety requires somewhat unique seed-saving methods, isolation distance, etc.

-If you’ve never done fall or winter gardening before, here are some GrowJourney articles that will help you get growing:
+If you’ve never tried fall or winter gardening before, here are FIVE GrowJourney articles that will help you get growing:

 - When to start your fall garden seeds